anirudha-bs/Dockerized_flask/README.md

 # Dockerized_flask
-This a simple Dockerized Flask app with Gunicorn as the wsgi server and nginx as load balancer.
+This a simple Dockerized Flask app with Gunicorn wsgi server and nginx as load balancer(round robin by default).

 To run use -